EleniAndualem/ZemenayBlog/INTEGRATION.md

 ## How to Integrate Zemenay Blog with Your Main Site

 Hey Zemenay Community team!
-Here's how to add a blog button to your main website that will redirect users to the Zemenay Blog.
+Here's how to integrate the Zemenay Blog to your main website.

 ---